-- (1) The Board may impose conditions not inconsistent with this Act to which a wholesale licence, a retail sale licence, a food and beverage licence, a bar licence, a nightclub licence, or a temporary licence is to be subject. - (2) A wholesale licence, retail sale licence, food and beverage licence, bar licence, nightclub licence, and a temporary licence is subject to any conditions imposed under subsection (1), whether or not any such condition is endorsed on the licence. - (3) Except as approved by the Board, the sale of alcohol on Sunday is prohibited and is accordingly a condition of a wholesale licence, a retail sale licence, a food and beverage licence, a bar licence, a night club licence, and a temporary licence. - (4) The Board has authority to impose other conditions to any licence issued under this Part, either at the time the licence is granted or at any time that the licence is current, and such conditions may apply a requirement related to any of the following purposes: - (a) to achieve the objectives of this Act; - (b) to apply and enforce any approved government policy or direction of Cabinet; - (c) to reduce or remove disruption or inconvenience to surrounding residents or businesses; - (d) to otherwise facilitate the application and enforcement of this Act. - (5) The Board has authority to vary or revoke a condition of a licence at any time and for any reason, other than a condition which applies to the licence under a provision of this Act.
+(1) The Board may impose conditions not inconsistent with this Act to which a wholesale licence, a retail sale licence, a food and beverage

+- licence, a bar licence, a nightclub licence, or a temporary licence is to be subject. - (2) A wholesale licence, retail sale licence, food and beverage licence, bar licence, nightclub licence, and a temporary licence is subject to any conditions imposed under subsection (1), whether or not any such condition is endorsed on the licence. - (3) It is a condition of a bar licence and a nightclub licence that the licensee must employ persons as security staff who: - (a) are of good character and standing; and - (b) have not been convicted of a serious offence; and - (c) have undertaken relevant training in security work; and - (d) any other conditions prescribed by Regulations. - (4) Except as approved by the Board, the sale of alcohol on Sunday is prohibited and is accordingly a condition of a wholesale licence, a retail sale licence, a food and beverage licence, a bar licence, a night club licence, and a temporary licence. - (5) The Board has authority to impose other conditions to any licence issued under this Part, either at the time the licence is granted or at any time that the licence is current, and such conditions may apply a requirement related to any of the following purposes:

-- (6) The Secretary must provide a written notice to any licensee whose licence conditions have been varied or revoked, and give particulars of the modifications made by the Board. - (7) If a modified condition is to apply generally to all licences, or to a specific class of licence, the Secretary has authority to give public notification of the modified conditions by appropriate public advertisement. - (8) Modified conditions apply from the time that notice is served on a licensee under subsection (6), or from the date specified in the public advertisement made under subsection (7).
+- (a) to achieve the objectives of this Act; - (b) to apply and enforce any approved government policy or direction of Cabinet; - (c) to reduce or remove disruption or inconvenience to surrounding residents or businesses; - (d) to otherwise facilitate the application and enforcement of this Act. - (6) The Board has authority to vary or revoke a condition of a licence at any time and for any reason, other than a condition which applies to the licence under a provision of this Act. - (7) The Secretary must provide a written notice to any licensee whose licence conditions have been varied or revoked, and give particulars of the modifications made by the Board. - (8) If a modified condition is to apply generally to all licences, or to a specific class of licence, the Secretary has authority to give public notification of the modified conditions by appropriate public advertisement. - (9) Modified conditions apply from the time that notice is served on a licensee under subsection (6), or from the date specified in the public advertisement made under subsection (7).